yxlin/yxlin.github.io/index.md

 2. An HMC example aiming for conducting hierarchical Bayesian models is Ahn, Haines, and Zhang's _hBayesDM_, which is an R package providing convenient wrapper functions for the well-known Stan software.
-It is a great package and has included interface to fit models for different cognitive task.
+It is a great package and has included interface to fit models for different cognitive tasks.
 However, in _hBayesDM_, the user still needs to modify their own Stan codes for models when s/he uses different designs, not included in the package.  _DMC_ expands this function, (Heathcote et al., 2018), so does _ggdmc_.

 3. **_ggdmc_** uses two different variants of _migration_ operator in addition to the crossover operator.

 ### Getting Started